Friends in Need Food Bank

 FIN supports needs of clients who have special dietary requirements, including persons with diabetes, cancer and celiac disease when product is available.

-To any mother who is expecting or has a child up to age one, FIN provides milk and eggs with the hamper as well as a one-time layette containing new baby items once the baby is born.
+To any mother who is expecting or has a child up to age one, FIN provides milk and eggs as well as a one-time layette containing new baby items once the baby is born.
 The mother must bring in the baby’s birth bracelet.
 They also have access to diapers, formula and baby food.
-This program is funded by JRFM’s annual Basics for Babies Campaign.

-To any family with kids up to age 16, FIN provides milk with the hamper.
+To any family with kids up to age 16, FIN provides milk and eggs.

 These products are given out once a month and provided to women up to the age of 55.